 Dinner tonight is at a Chiang Mai restaurant.
 Afterwards, explore the well-known night bazaar on foot to experience a cavalcade of sights, sounds, and smells.
 You’ll find costumed dolls, beautiful cotton garments, and hill tribe crafts—all things Thai converge in Chiang Mai’s bustling night market.

 This morning, we visit a local elephant camp for an elephant show, and then we embark on a forest trek on elephantback.
 We ride for about an hour on the backs of these gentle giants, enjoying a grand view of the forest.
 We return to camp by elephant and then board small bamboo rafts and float downstream.
 We have lunch at the camp before a visit to the Queen Sirikit Botanical Gardens.
 Here, we'll view a stunning display of Thailand's flowers, trees, plants and herbs in their natural habitat.
 Then spend the rest of the afternoon at leisure.
 Perhaps you’ll visit Chiang Mai’s Handcrafts Street and do some shopping on your own.
 Your evening is free to spend as you wish.

-After breakfast this morning, we check out of our hotel, transfer to the airport, and fly back to Bangkok.
-We check in to our hotel and you can explore the vicinity on an orientation walk.
+After breakfast, we have free time in Chiang Mai with lunch on your own.
+Then we check out of our hotel, transfer to the airport, and fly back to Bangkok.
 This evening, toast your discoveries with your fellow travelers at a Farewell Dinner.

 We rise before daybreak for our early morning flight back to the U.S. You’ll cross the International Date Line en route, regaining the day you lost at the beginning of your trip.